 If symptoms are not controlled by topical corticosteroids, which is common, then systemic corticosteroids (eg, prednisone 0.5 mg/kg per day) are usually effective.
-The dose may be tapered, and even discontinued, in some pregnancies.
-However, reinstatement of treatment postpartum will likely be needed [9,10].
+Once the symptoms are stabilized, the dose may be tapered and even discontinued in some patients.
+However, reinstatement of treatment postpartum will likely be needed [10,11].

 Severe, persistent postpartum pemphigoid gestationis may require higher doses of systemic corticosteroids or alternative immunosuppressant agents.
 Prednisone up to 2 mg/kg per day can be given until a clinical response is achieved and then tapered and maintained at the lowest effective dose.
-Alternative therapies that have been successfully used in a few patients with severe persistent postpartum pemphigoid gestationis include azathioprine, intravenous immunoglobulins [20,21], cyclosporine , cyclophosphamide , doxycycline and nicotinamide , rituximab , and immunoapheresis .
+Alternative therapies that have been successfully used in a few patients with severe persistent postpartum pemphigoid gestationis include azathioprine, high-dose intravenous immunoglobulins (2 g/kg per cycle) [27-30], cyclosporine , cyclophosphamide , doxycycline and nicotinamide , rituximab , and immunoapheresis .